nginxinc/nginx-one-workshops/labs/lab5/readme.md

     ```

-1. Click on `Next` to proceed and then click on `Save and Publish` in the side-by-side diff page.
+1. Click on `Next` to proceed and then click on `Save and Publish` in the side-by-side differences page.

     ![one console Save and Publish](media/lab5_none_save_publish_btn.png)